SarahJune/sarahjune.github.io/_posts/2019-04-07-the-big-grand-announcement-part-1.markdown

 </figure>

 ### So...
 What's the goal?
-The purpose of this change is to blend the life I want to live with the work I love to do: designing *really* cool things while traveling to interesting places.
-This means focusing my career solely on design (instead of the mix of design and content creation I was doing before) and pursuing work that is location-independent.
+The purpose of this change is to blend the life I want to live with the work I love to do: design really* cool things and travel to interesting places.
+This means focusing my career solely on design (instead of the mix of design and marketing I was doing before) and pursuing work that is location-independent.

 But I didn't feel I could properly make this change while still in a full-time job.
 There was a lot of time-intensive work ahead: redesigning my website (tada!), studying all of the tutorials and resources I'd been amassing, and seeking out roles that more closely align with my new goals.